molnarriso/SlurpJob/project_summary.md

 ## few additional key points :
 1. We want the honeypot to capture all incoming traffic, including legitimate requests to the dashboard.
 2. The honeypot application will be responsible for handling SSL/TLS termination for incoming HTTPS requests and forwarding legitimate requests to the ASP.NET Core application.
+The honeypot application will use a single SSL certificate for handling all incoming HTTPS requests.
 3. The preliminary plan is to use HTTP for communication between the honeypot application and the ASP.NET Core application, as the latter will not be directly exposed to the internet.

+## Performance Requirements
+The honeypot application is not expected to handle a large number of concurrent connections.
+Response times are not critical, and the expected rate of incoming connections is low (a few connections per minute).
+As a result, the primary focus should be on the application's security and maintainability, rather than optimizing for high performance and scalability.

 # Implementation